The Rooftop Days of 2018: aerial views of Rotterdam

 One must of course have a strategy to get the most out of a Rooftop Pass.
 My strategy was: go from east to west along all the roofs where I had not been yet.
 With the morning sun from the east and the afternoon sun from the west, the city should always be properly illuminated.

 The first roof was one of the highlights of the day: student flat De Hoge Wiek at Oostmolenwerf.
 Eighteen floors high and a beautiful view of Haringvliet canal and the Rotterdam skyline.
+It would be a perfect location for Blok’s Block.

 The next roof, of one of the office buildings on Boompjes, was much lower.
 Next year, this roof is unlikely to be accessible during the Rooftop Days, for the simple reason that it will no longer be there.
 The office is going to be replaced by a residential tower.
 The future residents will get a great view: the Nieuwe Maas river, the Noordereiland and the Southbank on one side and Scheepmakershaven, Wijnhaven island and the city center on the other.